 ERP By Retail Industry

-Other tools will help with specific business processes around retail, such as brick and mortar store administration, price margin evaluation, and stocking.
+- Other tools will help with business processes such as brick and mortar store administration, price margin evaluation and stocking.

 Farm and Home Retail

-Other aspects of farm and home retail ERP will help with inventory and the supply chain process.
-These businesses may need to evaluate where inventory is being kept, to keep an eye on real estate costs and other aspects of business.
+- Other aspects of farm and home retail ERP will help with inventory and the supply chain process, which can help the business to keep an eye on real estate costs, etc.

-In the automotive retail sector, different pricing tools will assist in building current and up-to-date prices for OEM and aftermarket products, while parts identification features will help control inventory.
-Other ERP tools may offer distributor information in order to track the availability of parts for various models.
+- Pricing tools will assist in building current and up-to-date prices for OEM and aftermarket products, while parts identification features will help control inventory.

 B2B or Contractor Centers